 Technically, registering an alternate name does not grant your company exclusive rights to that business name.
 If you would like to ensure exclusivity, we recommend registering a trademark at the state level.
 To do this, you’ll first check the New Jersey Business Records Service to ensure no existing trademark exists on the alternate name.

 Next, you’ll register a trademark on your alternate name by filling out form TMSM-01: “Original Application to Register a Trade or Service Mark.”
-There is a $50 base fee, plus a $15 expedited fee (serviced in 8.5 business hours) or a $100 same-day filing fee.
+There is a base fee, plus an optional expedited fee (serviced in 8.5 business hours) or a higher same-day filing fee.
 This can be filed online, via mail, in-person, or by fax.

 You may also want to use the United States Patent and Trademark Office (USPTO) database to check for any federal trademarks.